oomph-lib/oomph-lib/README.md

 > [!IMPORTANT]
 > If you are an Apple user, make sure you read our instructions for installing [OpenBLAS](#macos-only-openblas).
 Unlike the other third-party libraries listed above, we cannot install this for you.

-To facilitate the installation of the required third-party libraries (currently `OpenBLAS` and `SuperLU`, plus the underlying libraries for the latter; the other libraries listed in the table above are optional but highly recommended), we provide the option to build them as part of our overall build process.
+To facilitate the installation of the required third-party libraries (currently `OpenBLAS`, `SuperLU` and the underlying libraries for the latter, plus `SuperLU_DIST` and its underlying libraries for a build with MPI support; the other libraries listed in the table above are optional but highly recommended), we provide the option to build them as part of our overall build process.
-In the following subsections of this document we provide a detailed description of the two-stage process, partly to explain the deliberate distinction between `oomph-lib` and the third-party libraries.
-However, **we strongly encourage users to use our `oomph_build.py` script that performs all these actions in one operation.
-Details are described in the section [Building with `oomph_build.py`](#recommended-alternative-building-with-oomph_buildpy) below, and we suggest that new users jump straight there.** The third and fourth columns in the above table indicate which third party libraries our script builds by default when performing a serial or an MPI-based installation.
+In the following subsections of this document we provide a detailed description of the two-stage process, partly to explain the deliberate distinction between `oomph-lib` and its third-party libraries.
+> [!TIP]
+**we strongly encourage users to use our `oomph_build.py` script that performs all these actions in one operation.
+Details are described in the section
+[Building with `oomph_build.py`](#recommended-alternative-building-with-oomph_buildpy) below, and we suggest that new users jump straight there.**

 For everybody still reading, the two stages of the build process are: